Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-08.md

 Choose:

 - Use a popular Styleguide
-- Airbnb style guide
+- Choose: Airbnb style guide
-- Use React No
+- Use React: No
-- Format JavaScript
+- Format: JavaScript
-- Install Now Yes
+- Install Now: Yes

 <!-- > -->